lunsarn/android_device_oppo_common/README.md

-Common device tree for Oppo devices
+# Common Device Tree for the OnePlus X [TEMP]

-Copyright 2014, The CyanogenMod Project
+  [TEMP] Oppo Common for Broken Camera and T2W